ONLINE HELP

 3. Open the "Map" control description window (double-click the control for example).

-4. In the control description window, specify the control name ("MAP_STORE") and validate.
+4. In the control description window, name the control "MAP_STORE" and validate.

 5. Save changes by clicking Save an element in the quick access buttons.